Learning Hub

 The aim of religious education at our school is to promote the spiritual, moral, social, emotional, cultural and intellectual development of pupils by encouraging an exploration of and response to those aspects of religion and human experience which raise fundamental questions of belief and value.

-The teaching and learning of RE runs parallel with our PSHE curriculum, and our school and British Values.
+The teaching and learning of RE runs parallel with our PSHE curriculum, school and British Values.
 All of which contribute to the embedding of a fundamental understanding of what is right and wrong; where discrimination, racism and bullying is challenged and we all work together to make our school a warm, positive and safe place to be.

 Year 1’s Big Question is ‘What does it mean to belong?’
 The children have been talking about what is important to themselves, what it means to belong to different religions (with a focus on Hinduism, Islam and Christianity) and how different faiths and religions live with their families in their homes.